-Our unique interdisciplinary programme combines physical sciences, computer sciences, imaging and biomedicine and aims to break down the boundaries between these disciplines to develop tools and techniques for understanding and addressing the most important healthcare challenges.
-We train graduates from across the science and engineering disciplines to create interdisciplinary researchers with a broad skill-base who will be at the forefront of developing physical and computational science to contribute to future breakthroughs in biomedical sciences.
+We train cohorts of graduates from different scientific backgrounds together in a unique interdisciplinary programme that combines physical sciences, computer sciences, imaging and biomedicine and breaks down the boundaries between these disciplines.
+We seek to create interdisciplinary researchers with a broad skill-base who will be at the vanguard of developing physical science to contribute to future breakthroughs in biomedical sciences.

 Our students work with world-class researchers from Chemistry, Engineering, Physics, Computer Science, Bioscience, Medicine and Dentistry on multidisciplinary projects that develop new physical science research to address three key UK healthcare challenges:

-Our Programme is an integrated 4-year PhD: In the first year students train as a cohort and combine taught and practical work to gain the necessary theoretical foundations, laboratory and practical skills for cross-disciplinary research at the interface between the physical and life sciences.
-Six taught modules and two mini-projects are combined with training in communication skills, public understanding of science and knowledge transfer.
-After the first year (which leads to the award of an MSc) students engage in individual specialised interdisciplinary research projects for the next three-years.
-Each project involves three elements: a biomedical system and challenge, one or more physical science technologies, and advanced computational analysis of the system or data generated.
+Our Programme is an integrated 4-year PhD: In the first year students train as a cohort and combine taught and practical work to gain the necessary theoretical foundations, laboratory and practical skills for cross-disciplinary research at the biology and medicine interface.
+Six tailor-made taught modules and two mini-projects are combined with training in communication skills, public understanding of science and knowledge transfer.
+After the first year (which can be awarded an MSc) students engage in individual specialised interdisciplinary research projects for the next three-years.
+Each project involves three elements: a biomedical system and challenge, one or more physical science technologies, and advanced analysis of the system or data generated.

 Project areas include: